hzeller/joystick-gcode-jog/README.md

 This tells `socat` to execute the `machine-jog` binary with the joystick configuration and connect its stdin/stdout to the `/dev/ttyACM0` terminal with a bitrate of 230400.
+If you use BeagleG, then you'd connect it to the TCP socket.

+The typical use case, however, is to use `machine-jog` from within another program that already has the serial line open and 'owns' it.
-In another program that has has a connection open to the printer, this can start the machine-jog program in a sub-process and send everything from the stdout stream to the printer and back from the printer into stdin of the process.
+In this case, that program would start `machine-jog` in a sub-process and send everything from its `stdout` stream to the printer and back from the printer into `stdin` of the process.
-(This would be awesome in OctoPrint; if it sees `/dev/input/js0` to exist, it can start `machine-jog` in a sub-process and connect the streams when in the control panel).
+(This would be awesome in [OctoPrint](http://octoprint.org); if it sees `/dev/input/js0` to exist, it could `subprocess.call(...)` `machine-jog` and connect the streams when the user is in the control panel.
+Should be fairly easy to add for someone who knows Python...)

 Use
 ---